g40st/Web-based-quiz-game/README.md

 This is a web-based quiz game.

-ATTENTION: There is no security measures implemented like session handling.
+ATTENTION: There are no security measures implemented like session handling.
 You can reengineer the communication protocol to access all functions.
 Therefore do not use this web-based quiz game on a public network.

 ![quiz](https://user-images.githubusercontent.com/7523395/34353580-4e55baa4-ea29-11e7-9e03-906e91948b12.gif)